 California is full of hidden gems and beautiful towns, landscape and delicious food.
-For the longest time we have dreamt about a road trip along the Pacific Coast Highway (Highway 1 or 101) visiting Santa Barbara, Big Sur, Monterey and San Obispo.
+For the longest time we have dreamt about a road trip along the Pacific Coast Highway (Highway 1 or 101), probably California’s most popular road trip, visiting Santa Barbara, Big Sur, Monterey and San Obispo.
 The scenic route runs along the California coast with stunning viewpoints, state parks, and wildlife.

-Map of the route along the Pacific Coast Highway from Los Angeles to San Francisco including Big Sur:
+Map with the best Pacific Coast Highway stops from Los Angeles to San Francisco including Big Sur:

 In this map you will find all the stops we mention in our blog post.
 The stops we deem as California highlights are marked with a star.
 To send the map to your phone make sure to click on the save icon.